GSA/digitalgov.gov/content/posts/2013-05-02-internet-time-travel.md

 url: /2013/05/02/internet-time-travel/
 date: 2013-05-02 1:40:29 -0400
 title: Internet Time Travel
 summary: 'The first public page on the world wide web went live twenty years ago on April 30, 1993.
-Take a look because this is the page that explains all things www at the time. {% img=&quot;https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/05/first-WWW-page-3.jpg&quot; alt=&quot;Screen shot of the very first world wide webpage.
+Take a look because this is the page that explains all things www at the time. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/05/first-WWW-page-3.jpg" alt="Screen shot of the very first world wide webpage.
 A sparse page with text and links.
 Click image to'
 authors:
   - tmarcoullier
 categories: